 How do you use the progressive overload training principle to build muscle in the gym?
-When it comes to building muscle in the gym, volume is king.
-But at some point, your body adapts to the volume and no longer responds to it.
-By continuing to do the same workout over and over again, eventually, you will reach a plateau.
+For building muscle in the gym, volume is king.
+But at some point, your body adapts to the volume, and no longer responds to it.
+By continuing to do the same workout repeatedly, eventually, you will reach a plateau.
 There is only one way to avoid a plateau.
 Regardless of how you see it, the progressive overload training principle guarantees optimal muscle hypertrophy.

-But how do we use the progressive overload training principle to get the results we are looking for in the gym.
+But how do we use the progressive overload training principle to get the results we are looking for in the gym?
 There is a process and limit to muscle hypertrophy, and it will not be rushed or ignored.
-It is important to know what you are doing in the gym, not waste time and energy.
+It is essential to know what you are doing in the gym, not waste time and energy.
 The progressive overload training principle helps you maximize your gym efforts without wasting energy or time.
-Also, it helps you to get amazing results and pack on the muscle.
+Also, it allows you to get excellent results and pack on the muscle.

 This article will tell you everything you need to know about the progressive overload training principle.

-The goal here is to give you the information you need to get results and back it up with scientific data.
-Muscle hypertrophy as a concept has been well researched, and there are no surprises when it comes to scientifically building muscle in the gym.
-In fact, there are specific numbers that correlate with your biology and workout to dictate muscle hypertrophy.
-Even though everyone’s results and biology are different, the math is not.
-Let’s get you those results!
+The goal here is to give you the information to get results and back it up with scientific data.
+Muscle hypertrophy as a concept has been well researched, and there are no surprises for scientifically building muscle in the gym.
+There are specific numbers that correlate with your biology and workout to dictate muscle hypertrophy.
+Even though everyone’s results and biology are different, math is not.
+So let’s get you those results!

 What is the progressive overload training principle?

 It is one of the seven granddaddy principles that has been around since the dawn of bodybuilding.
 You cannot build muscle without progressive overload.
 There is a correlation between the volume of weight you lift and your muscle size.
 The relationship is a direct relationship.
 Large muscles lift large volumes of weight.
 The principle states, as the volume of weight increases, so do the muscles that lift it.
-The volume of weight can be found by multiplying the weight, repetition, and sets together.
+You can find the volume of weight by multiplying the weight, repetition, and sets together.
 The volume of weight is a composite index.
 It is one number that represents many factors that cause muscle hypertrophy.

-The study found that the principle of progressive overload training must be followed for individuals to increase muscle size with weightlifting continually.
+The study found that you must follow the principle of progressive overload training for individuals to increase muscle size with weightlifting continually.
 Most bodybuilders follow this principle by increasing the number of sets performed per exercise session.
-The study concluded that increasing the sets performed was not an effective method for muscle hypertrophy once the person reached a certain threshold.
+However, the study concluded that increasing the sets performed was inadequate for muscle hypertrophy once the person reached a certain threshold.
 Subsequently, the study asserted that the training frequency could increase the attenuated muscle protein synthetic response to resistance training in trained individuals.
 This would allow for more frequent elevations in muscle protein synthesis and more time spent in a positive net protein balance.
-Finally, the study found that increasing the training frequency, as opposed to the training load or set performed, could be a more appropriate strategy for trained individuals to increase muscle size.
+Finally, the study found that increasing the training frequency, instead of the training load or set performed, could be a more appropriate strategy for trained individuals to increase muscle size.